Hendrix-CS/csci150/projects/final.md

 project.
 You can also work individually if you wish.

 You have wide latitude in choosing what to do for your final project.
+The only requirements are that it should be **sufficiently complex** and should **somehow go beyond what we have done in class or lab**.

+Your project
-The only requirements are that it should be sufficiently complex and should somehow go beyond what we have done in class or lab.
-Your project idea **must** be approved by your lecture instructor (who is also happy to help you brainstorm) via email or conversation prior to the design submission.
+idea **must** be approved by your lecture instructor (who is also happy to help you brainstorm) via email or conversation prior to the design submission.
 **Get started early!** Waiting until just before